Iran–European Union relations

 European Union–Iran relations are the bilateral relations between Iran and the European Union (EU).
 The EU is Iran's largest trading partner, along with China and the United Arab Emirates.
 Trade with Iran is subject to the general EU import regime and the EU supports the goal of Iranian accession to the World Trade Organization (WTO).
 The EU has accused and criticized Iran for human rights violations, which led to diplomatic tensions, but both sides aim at improving and normalizing relations.
+Should Armenia, which is a planning to apply for EU membership, and Turkey, which is a candidate for EU membership, accede to the EU, Iran will be a border neighbor with the European Union.

 As of 2019, the Iran–EU trade relations are stained due to the sanctions re-imposed on Iran by the United States after the US unilateral withdrawal from the multinational Joint Comprehensive Plan of Action agreement.
 The EU has, however, established a special Instrument in Support of Trade Exchanges to enable EU–Iran trade bypassing the US sanctions.
 In fact, the EU were seen to be "urging Chinese and Russian counterparts to do more to support bilateral economic ties with Iran".
+Nonetheless, the European Union imposed sanctions against Iranian individuals and organizations over human rights abuses in Iran in 2022.
+The EU also blacklisted eight drone makers and airforce commanders in response to Tehran's supply of weapons to Russia.
+In 2023, the European Union adopted an eighth package of sanctions on Iran, thereby significantly expanding the scope of sanctions against Tehran.
+In May 2024, the EU broadened its sanctions regime to cover Iran’s missile program.

 History

-In December 2013, eight representatives of the European parliament were on an official visit to Tehran to improve relations between Iran and the European Union.
+In December 2013, eight representatives of the European Parliament were on an official visit to Tehran to improve relations between Iran and the European Union.
 The delegation for relations with Iran was under the leadership of the Finnish politician Tarja Cronberg.
 A number of different talks and meetings were held, first with Fatmeh Rahbar, a conservative member and Chairman of Women Fraction of the Iranian Parliament and later with human rights lawyer Nasrin Sotoudeh and film producer Jafar Panahi, both recipients of the Sakharov Prize in 2012.
 The talks were however criticized by German political figures, including Markus Löning, Commissioner for Human Rights Policy and Humanitarian Aid of the German foreign ministry, due to the ongoing human rights abuses by the Iranian government and continued executions of accused criminals.
 The last meetings took place six years ago and several previous attempts failed to reinitiate such talks with Iranian officials and representatives of Iranian culture.
 Serious criticism was also voiced by the American Jewish Committee.